 This kit is NUKA-BED that is ready to pickle after adding water.
-It comes in the Japanese Traditional style or a Vegan version.
+It comes in the Japanese Traditional style with fish and eggshells.

 It's ready to eat!
 Don't forget to remove(wash) NUKA rice bran from the fermented vegetables.

-- It needs to be stored under refrigeration after opening/using to avoid rot.
+- It needs to be stored under refrigeration after opening/using to avoid mold and rot.

-- Storable term: 12 months (This storable term is only a guide.
+- Shelf Life Term: 12 months (This time frame is only a guide.
 If you stir well NUKA-BED with your hand once every day or two, and add extra NUKA rice bran and salt as necessary, it can be used semi-permanently or even longer.)

 It comes with 1kg Nuka kit and 300gr of extra rice bran to continuing making several batches.